tlab-wide/V2X_E2E_Simulator/docs/Components/MultiSensorStepScanning/index.md

 **Script:** `MultiSensorStepScanning.cs`

 A unified, step-based scanning system for LiDAR and camera sensors in Unity.
 Designed for **AWSIM / RGLUnityPlugin**, this tool enables synchronized LiDAR and camera captures on a per-step basis, useful for dataset generation, ground-truth logging, or robotic simulation.
+The most important aspect of this component is ensuring that all elements are captured simultaneously, preventing any blurring or misalignment in the camera image.

 ---